 The Department expects that students making good progress should have successfully defended their dissertation prospectus by August 31 at the end of their third year.
 This is a requirement for fourth year funding

-Students must have completed the taught course component of Ph.D. degree and had their prospectus (dissertation proposal) approved by their committee no later than the end of the Fall Quarter in their fourth year of study, which falls on the last date of the 13th quarter of study.
+Students must have complete the coursework component of Ph.D. degree and had their prospectus (dissertation proposal) approved by their committee no later than the end of the Fall Quarter in their fourth year of study, which falls on the last date of the 13th quarter of study.
 Any student not meeting this milestone will be placed on probation.
-A student who fails to resume satisfactory academic standing after at most two quarters, which is the say the last date of the Spring Quarter in their fourth year of study (last date of the 15th quarter of study), will be excluded (dismissed) from the program and Northwestern University.
+A student who fails to resume satisfactory academic standing after at most two quarters, which is to say the last date of the Spring Quarter in their fourth year of study (last date of the 15th quarter of study), will be excluded (dismissed) from the program and Northwestern University.

 The Graduate School then asks the Department to verify that the course work is complete and a successful prospectus defense occurred.
 So that the Department can do this, the candidate should complete the Department's "Certification of a Dissertation Prospectus" form.